w314/notes/javaNotes/javaBasics.md

 > What is autoboxing and unboxing?

 - `Boxing` - the process of converting a primitive to its wrapper clas
-- `autoboxing` - Java feature which will automatically convert primitives to wrapper classes implicitly.
-In case when passing an `int` variable as parameter to a function requesting an `Integer`.
 - `Unboxing` is the reverse - converting a wrapper class to its primitive.
+- `autoboxing` - a feature in which both boxing and unboxing done implicitly by Java.
+Example: when passing an `int` variable as parameter to a function requesting an `Integer`
 - Wrapper classes have static helper methods like .parseX() and .valueOf() for explicit primitive conversion.

 ## Java Programs